Frist Center Presents Ancestral Modern: Australian Aboriginal Art from the Kaplan & Levi Collection

 Ancestral Modern introduces a distinctive visual language in which graphic symbols and colors create multilayered meanings.
 The paintings and sculptures contain a wealth of cultural, ecological, and ritual information.
 Works by Rover Thomas and Emily Kam Kngwarray reveal profound knowledge of their natural surroundings and geography.
 “Increasingly Australian Aboriginal artists find themselves confronting environmental issues in their work, too” says Kennedy.
 “The sculptures of Yvonne Koolmatrie, for instance, demonstrate how intensive agricultural and pastoral activity have degraded Australia’s Murray River.”

 Ancestral Modern is drawn entirely from the Kaplan & Levi Collection, built by husband and wife Robert Kaplan and Margaret Levi over many years of travel and research in Australia.
-The Seattle-based couple made their first joint visit to Sydney in 1991 and now travel there annually to buy works directly from artists or their communities with the aim of assembling a museum-quality collection of Aboriginal art.
+The Seattle-based couple made their first joint visit to Sydney in 1991 and now travel there annually to buy works directly from community-based art centers and dealers that represent them with the aim of assembling a museum-quality collection of Aboriginal art.
 Today, they possess one of the finest collections of its kind in the United States and raises awareness and appreciation of Australian Aboriginal art by sharing artworks with the public through exhibitions and donations to museums.
 All the works in the exhibition have either been given by the couple to the Seattle Art Museum or are promised gifts.

 For its presentation of Ancestral Modern, the Frist Center is developing a special app-based tour highlighting the Australian plants, animals, and geographic features commonly depicted in Aboriginal art.
 A kangaroo icon will alert visitors where in the exhibition to stop and learn more.